 - Do rigorous outdoor work in all types of weather

-- Work quickly and efficiently while precisely following instructions and protocol
+- Work quickly and efficiently while precisely following instructions and protocols

-- Internships are available April 1st-October 31st and successful candidates must commit to a minimum of 12 consecutive weeks.
+- Successful candidates must commit to a minimum of 12 consecutive weeks

 - Interns work 40+ hours per week including weekend and holiday work*

 - Interns are UNPAID

 - Housing and transportation assistance is NOT provided

 *Limited part-time internships are available.
 Please indicate your preference for full or part time in your application.

 If you are interested in applying for an internship at the PAWS Wildlife Center, please see the Application Process.

 The deadlines for Wildlife Rehabilitation Internships are as follows: